 Any decision you make will either advance and strengthen or weaken and damage your brand.
 A good brand strategy draws clear boundaries to help you stay focussed and gives you the courage to say ‘no’ to anything outside of this.
 It is a long-term decision-making tool that prevents you from creating a brand that is too complex or confusing to understand.

 Markets change and so do consumer expectations and behaviour.
 No brand can stand still.
-They must continuously evolve, which means that their strategy dates over time.
-Make sure you keep on top of it by reviewing and updating it at regular intervals to stay ahead of your competitors.
+They must continuously evolve, which means that their strategy may date over time.
+Make sure you keep on top of it by reviewing and updating it when circumstances chance.
+That way you stay ahead of your competitors.